Do you want to know what happens when your home site is prepared for your Clayton Built® home? Learn more with our site prep checklist!

 - Clear the area of foliage and grade the home site for proper drainage

 - Choose the holding capacity of ground anchors

-No matter where your dream home is going to be, there are a couple of different land improvement options you may want to think about for your new home.
+No matter where your dream home will be located, there are several different land improvement options you may need to think about for your new home:

 - Installation of heating and air systems

 - Construction of the garage, if there is one

 - Construction of the driveway

 Site preparation for septic systems or municipal sewer connection: